Install Dash Enterprise on a Bare Metal Server - Airgapped

 To download the airgap bundle:

-1. On your bootstrap node or workstation (whichever has a web browser), use the link and password provided by our Customer Success team to go to the download portal.
+1. On your workstation, use the link and password provided by our Customer Success team to go to the download portal.

 2. In the left sidebar, make sure Bring my own cluster is selected.

-3. Under dash-enterprise Airgap Bundle, select Download airgap bundle.
+3. Under Dash Enterprise App Bundle, select Download airgap bundle.

 Installation and Configuration